DLab/PoC-NY-data/output/NYTimes/README.md

-# PoC-NY-data
+# NY Times-data
-This a proof of concept of the standardised data for the State of New York.
+Standardised raw data for the State of New York.
 Only includes Daily Infected ('cases') and deceased ('deaths').

 # Level of segregation